StreetSigns is in the midst of our first live performances since the Before Times. Jim Grimsley's newest play Cascade

-The Piedmont Performance Factory is an idea.
-It began as a search, with the brilliant architect Erin Sterling Lewis of o p e n studio, for a site in Pittsboro, North Carolina to become a new home for StreetSigns Center for Literature and Performance, a professional theatre company, founded in Chicago in 1991, moved to North Carolina in 2000, currently based in Pittsboro, and operating internationally, and for Harland’s Creek Productions, a film development company.
+The Piedmont Performance Factory is not so much a building as an idea.
+It began as a search, with the brilliant architect Erin Sterling Lewis of o p e n studio, for a site in Pittsboro, North Carolina to become a new home for StreetSigns Center for Literature and Performance, a professional theatre company, founded in Chicago in 1991, moved to North Carolina in 2000, currently based in Pittsboro, and for Harland’s Creek Productions, a film development company.
 We were thrilled to be working with Erin toward a vision of bringing more performance and arts to Chatham County.

 While the vision of a permanent, physical home has not materialized as yet, a lot has.
 Our recent seasons have seen amazing and critically-acclaimed new work from Torry Bend, Howard L. Craft, Christine Evans, Sonny Kelly, and Kane Smego.

-Freight -- the New York City edition -- resulted in great reviews, a New York Times Critics Pick, and was produced again in NYC in the fall of 2017 by the New Federal Theatre, again directed by Joseph Megel and starring J. Alphonse Nicholson.
+Freight -- the New York City edition -- resulted in great reviews, a New York Times Critics Pick, and was produced again in NYC in the fall of 2017 by the New Federal Theatre, again directed by Joseph Megel and starring J. Alphonse Nicholson, who has gone on to a brilliant film, television, and Broadway career.

 Please explore what we are up to here.
 We hope to see you at the theater very soon.